 - Select Start > Run.
-Enter \readyshare in the dialog box and click OK. - Open a browser and enter \readyshare in the address bar. - Open My Network Places and enter \\readyshare in the address bar.
+Enter \readyshare in the dialog box and click OK. - Open a browser and enter \\readyshare in the address bar. - Open My Network Places and enter \readyshare in the address bar.

-To access a USB device from a Mac:
+> To access the internal HDD or USB device from a Mac:

 - 1. Select Go > Connect to Server.

-- 2. Enter smb://readyshare as the server address.
+- Enter smb://readyshare as the server address.

 - 3. Click Connect.